What are the different types of rainbows?

 Types of rainbow

-Secondary rainbows are caused by a double reflection of sunlight inside the raindrops, and they are centered on the sun itself , They are reflected twice inside of the raindrop, And they have the colors reversed and appear next to the primary rainbow , they appears to be higher than the primary , they are known as Alexanders Dark Band .
+Secondary rainbows are caused by a double reflection of sunlight inside the raindrops, and they are centered on the sun itself, they are reflected twice inside of the raindrop, and they have the colors reversed and appear next to the primary rainbow, they appear to be higher than the primary, they are known as Alexanders Dark Band.

 The Spurious or Supernumerary bows are faint color arcs that sometimes seen next to the primary or secondary bow, they need the interference of light rays of different wavelengths to be formed, and the faint pastel streaks of colour also form outside the secondary rainbow through it is rare.